Cotton 2: Magical Night Dreams: Gameplay

 Cotton 2: Magical Night Dreams is a scrolling shooter game similar to Cotton: Fantastic Night Dreams.
-Players assume the role of young witch Cotton or her rival Appil, who alongside their companions, the fairy Silk and the hat Needle, travel across seven increasingly difficult stages through a magical dream-like world on a quest to defeat several monsters and retrieve the missing "Bluewater Willow" candy to Pumpkin Kingdom.
+The player assumes the role of young witch Cotton or her rival Appil, who alongside their companions, the fairy Silk and the hat Needle, travel across seven increasingly difficult stages through a magical dream-like world on a quest to defeat several monsters and return the missing "Bluewater Willow" candy to Pumpkin Kingdom.

-As with its predecessor, the players must blast various monsters and avoid being shot while collecting elemental crystal power-ups to enhance Cotton and Appli's firepower in a similar manner as Soldier Blade to unleash powerful magic spells on enemies.
+As with its predecessor, the player must blast various monsters and avoid being shot while collecting elemental crystal power-ups to enhance Cotton and Appli's weaponry in a similar manner as Soldier Blade to unleash strong magic spells on enemies.
 The color of these crystals can be changed by shooting them, which determines Cotton and Appli's primary weapon.
 Deploying these crystals for a magic spell decreases the firepower of each character.
-The game incorporates some role-playing game elements as with the original Cotton, as players are able to level up their attack up to 5 levels, but excludes gameplay mechanics such as the charge attacks and fairy abilities.
+The game incorporates some role-playing elements from the original Cotton, as the player is able to improve their attack up to 5 levels, but excludes gameplay mechanics like the charge attacks and fairy abilities.

-New to Cotton 2 are the introduction of a lifebar for each character to sustain multiple enemy hits and fighting game elements.
-Players can perform "command" shots by executing a combination of directional and button-based commands to fire in multiple directions, as well as pick up enemies and their shots to throw them around to destroy other enemies by performing one of the "command" shots to seal them into an orb and pick trapped enemies to use them as shield.
+New to Cotton 2 are the introduction of a lifebar for each character to sustain multiple hits and fighting game elements.
+The player can perform "command" shots by executing a combination of directional and button-based commands to fire in multiple directions.
+The player can also pick up enemies and their shots to throw them around to destroy other enemies by performing one of the "command" shots to seal them into an orb.
+Trapped enemies may also be used as a shield.
 The orb behaves differently based on the currently equipped elemental magic.
-Keeping it on-screen and scoring chain combos is crucial to reach high scores, as it grant points by turning into a bubble depending on the number of defeated enemies after falling off-screen or hitting a strong enemy.
-Players can also shoot the orb to reveal health items.
+Keeping it on-screen and scoring chain combos is crucial to achieve high scores, as it grant points by turning into a bubble depending on the number of defeated enemies after falling off-screen or hitting a strong enemy.
+The player can also shoot the orb to reveal health items.